levi0206/beautiful-jekyll/aboutthisgroup.md

 There's no restriction to the packages you use.
 You can use any package you want to use.
 Feel free to add comments for clarity.

 ### About your presentation
+**If you're ready, you can present**.
 You just have to prepare your notes for your presentation. **Participants are welcome to present even if their notes/code are incomplete**.
 Active engagement is encouraged.
 If you get stuck somewhere, we can find the solution together during the meeting.

 ### Faculty
 - Group leader/Website maintainer: Le-Rong Hsu